 - A. Single and combination types shall match corresponding wiring devices. - 1.
-Plate-Securing Screws: Metal with head color to match plate finish. - 2.
-Material for Finished Spaces: Smooth, high-impact thermoplastic. - 3.
+Plate-Securing Screws: Metal with head color to match plate finish.

+- 2. Material for Finished Spaces: Match existing adjacent wall plate type for new devices being installed in existing spaces.
+Smooth, high-impact thermoplastic, or 0.035-inch- (1-mm-) thick, satin-finished, Type 302 stainless steel.
+Field verify and match. - 3.
 Material for Unfinished Spaces: Galvanized steel. - 4.
-Material for Damp Locations: Cast aluminum with spring-loaded lift cover, and listed and labeled for use in wet and damp locations. - B. Damp/Wet Location Covers - General: - a.
+Material for Damp Locations: Cast aluminum with spring-loaded lift cover, and listed and labeled for use in wet and damp locations.

+B. Damp/Wet Location Covers

+1. General:

+- a.
 All wiring devices installed in damp or wet locations shall have cast metal covers. - b.
 Covers shall be UL listed and labeled for use in wet and damp locations. - c.
 Distinction between damp and wet locations shall be in accordance with NEC 406.9. - d.
 Cover shall be appropriate for the device orientation with the hinge on top. - e.
 Gasketing shall be provided to seal the cover to the box.
-Caulking shall be provided as required to seal any gaps between the cover and wall finish material. - 2.
-Damp Location Covers: - Cast metal with spring-loaded lift cover to seal the device when it is NOT in use. - b.
+Caulking shall be provided as required to seal any gaps between the cover and wall finish material.

+2. Damp Location Covers:

+- a.
+Cast metal with spring-loaded lift cover to seal the device when it is NOT in use. - b.
 Leviton Series 6196 or equivalent. - 3.
-Wet Location (Weatherproof-in-Use) Covers: - a.
-Heavy Duty, Lockable, cast metal cover to seal the device whether it is in use or not. - b.
+Wet Location (Weatherproof-in-Use) Covers: - Heavy Duty, Lockable, cast metal cover to seal the device whether it is in use or not. - b.
 Intermatic Series WP1010MXD or equivalent.

-2.8 FINISHES
+2.6 FINISHES